-The Guide that we have assembled below, tries to emulate that process and help you to make a more informed decision about the boots that you are going to order.
+The Guide that we have assembled below tries to emulate the process that we go through with each customer in store to help you to make a more informed decision about the boots that you are going to order.
 It is a good idea to have a quick look through it even if you are going to meet us in the shop.

 First Step - Requirements

 A Sunday stroll along our local river, the Cam, requires very different footwear to a Cuillin Ridge traverse on the Isle of Skye.
 Think about the occasions you are going to use the boot for.
 What are your main walking areas and how difficult and long your walks are.
 Under each model we have a short section called "Suitable for" where we try to give you a rough idea what the boot is capable of.

 Generally speaking stiffer footwear with more torsional rigidity (How the boot reacts to twisting when you hold it by the heel and toebox) are better for rough terrain.
 Other things to look for are: sole units with deep lugs and sturdy uppers.
 Don't be worried that they might feel heavier than what you are used too.
 Everyone wants a lightweight boot, but the lightest boots do not always offer good comfort or longevity.
 Hence, leather is still the best choice for serious or frequent walkers.

 Also at this stage ask yourself whether you require your footwear to be waterproof.
 Although the vast majority of boots are, with shoes people quite often prefer the increase of breathability offered by non-waterproof models.

 Second Step - Getting the right size